landlock

 func (c Config) RestrictNet(rules ...Rule) error

-Using Landlock V4, this function will disallow the use of bind(2) and connect(2) for TCP ports, unless those TCP ports are specifically permitted using these rules:
+Using Landlock V4, this function restricts the use of bind(2) and connect(2) for TCP ports, unless those TCP ports are specifically permitted using these rules:

 • ConnectTCP permits connect(2) operations to a given TCP port.